zacky1972/binary_gcd/README.md

 # BinaryGcd

-An efficient Elixir implementation of the binary GCD algorithm (Stein's algorithm) for computing the greatest common divisor (GCD) of two non-negative integers using only bitwise operations and subtraction.
+An efficient Elixir implementation of the binary GCD algorithm (Stein's algorithm) for computing the greatest common divisor (GCD) of two or more non-negative integers using only bitwise operations and subtraction.

 ## Features